-- (1) The minimum reduced rest periods under reduced rest arrangements are 12 hours at home base and 10 hours out of base. - (2) Reduced rest is used under fatigue risk management. - (3) The rest period following the reduced rest is extended by the difference between the minimum rest period specified in ORO.FTL.235(a) or (b) and the reduced rest. - (4) The FDP following the reduced rest is reduced by the difference between the minimum rest period specified in ORO.FTL.235(a) or (b) as applicable and the reduced rest. - (5) There is a maximum of 2 reduced rest periods between 2 recurrent extended recovery rest periods specified in accordance with ORO.FTL.235(d).
+- (1) The minimum rest period provided before undertaking an FDP starting away from home base shall be at least as long as the preceding duty period, or 10 hours, whichever is greater.
+This period shall include an 8-hour sleep opportunity in addition to the time for travelling and physiological needs. - (2) If an FDP involves a 4-hour time difference or more, the minimum rest following that FDP is at least as long as the preceding duty period, or 14 hours, whichever is greater. - (c) Reduced rest - (1) Reduced rest is used under fatigue risk management. - (2) The minimum reduced rest periods under reduced rest arrangements are 12 hours at home base and 10 hours out of base. - (3) The rest period following the reduced rest is extended by the difference between the minimum rest period specified in ORO.FTL.235(a)(1) or (b)(1) and the reduced rest. - (4) The FDP following the reduced rest is reduced by the difference between the minimum rest period specified in ORO.FTL.235(a)(1) or (b)(1) as applicable and the reduced rest. - (5) There is a maximum of 2 reduced rest periods between 2 recurrent extended recovery rest periods specified in accordance with ORO.FTL.235(d). - (d) Recovery rest